itapplication/Better-Bootstrap/README.md

 We love Bootstrap but bootstrap lack some features.
 Better Bootstrap is for fill the gap with addition of some must have features.
-With Better Bootrap you can create list with Glyphicon icons.
+With Better Bootstrap you can create list with Glyphicon icons.
 Bootstrap provide native support for icon font Glyphicon.

 How to create &lt;ul&gt; &lt;li&gt;.. list with Glyphicon
 =============================================